Assurance our plantations are sustainably managed

 They have developed certification standards for wood and wood products sourced from sustainably managed forests in Australia.
 These standards provide guidance and accountability for forest managers, manufacturers and suppliers.

-HQPlantations is proud to be certified by the Responsible Wood Certification Scheme (RW/1-21-3).
-For more information, you can view our Certificate of Registration and our 2021 surveillance audit report.
+HQPlantations is proud to be certified by the Responsible Wood Certification Scheme.
+For more information, you can view our current Responsible Wood Certificate or our latest summary audit report.
+Please contact us if you would like to see older reports.

 Forest Stewardship Council